top of page

 5 | Creative Rest

 Even if you don’t consider yourself a “creative person” or have a creative job, humans are constantly creating, whether it’s putting together a presentation at work, doing playful projects with a kiddo, solving a dilemma in a relationship or even deciding what to cook for dinner tonight.
-It can be fatiguing producing all the time, especially if there is a deadline to meet, a critique involved or a need for our ideas to be unique.
+It can be fatiguing to produce all the time, especially if there is a deadline to meet, a critique involved or a need for our ideas to be unique.
 Those who have a creative component to their career (or side hustle!) might feel this type of creative strain even more.

 6 | Sensory Rest